 The Health Advocacy Practicum (HAP) course provides a year-long, service-learning experience.
 Students gain health advocacy skills to support the well-being and resilience of individuals and their communities, particularly in the face of social adversity.
 Placements may be in community, residential or clinical settings.
 Through structured small group and independent learning activities, students examine social factors that perpetuate health disparities and injustices, and explore strategies for bringing greater equity and healing for their future patients.

-Frontiers-1a, b, c
+Frontiers-1a and b

-This course (three 1-week intervals) introduces cutting-edge content in health care informatics, medical research, public health, patient safety and health care systems.
+This course (two 1-week intervals) introduces cuttingedge content in health care informatics, medical research and public health.

 Foundations 2

 Human Disease Systems (HDS-1)